worchyld/CornerDemo/README.md

 # Image attributions

-increase by Rose Alice Design from the Noun Project
+* increase by Rose Alice Design from the Noun Project

-Minus by Bluetip Design from the Noun Project
+* Minus by Bluetip Design from the Noun Project

+* play by David from the Noun Project